CodingWithJiro/CodingWithJiro/README.md

 # Explore My Work

-Check out my **[Projects Hub](https://github.com/CodingWithJiro/Projects)** which is a growing collection of all the websites, challenges, and mini-apps I’ve built while learning frontend web development.
+Check out my **[Projects Hub](https://github.com/CodingWithJiro/Projects)** which is a growing collection of all the websites, challenges, and mini-apps I’ve built while learning frontend development.

 Here are some of my latest projects (🌐 Live Demo · 💻 Source Code):